saqib777/how-to-get-started/git-github/common-git-errors.md

 SSH key is not set up or not linked to GitHub.

 ### Quick Fix
-Use HTTPS instead of SSH:
+Use HTTPS instead of SSH: git remote set-url origin https://github.com/username/repo.git**

+---

+## Error: `updates were rejected because the remote contains work`

+### What it means
+Remote has commits that your local branch does not have.

+### Fix
+Pull first: